GuideNepalKathmanduTransportPersonal Finance

 TOTAL ~रू 53,258/month

-* Cars in Nepal depreciate slower than cars elsewhere — import scarcity props up resale.
-5%/year is the going rate; in India the same car would depreciate 12–15%/year.
+* Cars in Nepal depreciate slower than elsewhere because import scarcity props up resale.
+5%/year is the going rate; the same car in India would shed 12–15%/year.

-The two line items most owners ignore are the bottom two — opportunity cost and insurance.
-Together they are रू 23,800/month, more than double the fuel bill.
+The two line items most owners ignore sit at the bottom: opportunity cost and insurance.
+Together they total रू 23,800/month, more than double the fuel bill.

 Option 3: Pathao bike only